AP6YC/AdaptiveResonance.jl/README.md

 ## Contributing

 If you have a simple question or concern, please raise an [issue][issues-url].
-For more details on how to work with the project, propose changes, or even contribute code, please see the [Developer Notes](https://ap6yc.github.io/AdaptiveResonance.jl/dev/man/contributing/) in the project's documentation.
+For more details on how to work with the project, propose changes, or even contribute code, please see the [Developer Notes][contrib-url] in the project's documentation.

 ## Installation